Easy-to-read medicine information about the tetanus vaccine – what it is, when it is given and possible side effects.

-In New Zealand, tetanus vaccine is given in combination with other vaccines as one injection and comes in many different brands: Infanrix-hexa®, Infanrix-IPV®, Boostrix® and ADT Booster®.
+In New Zealand, tetanus vaccine is given in combination with other vaccines as 1 injection and comes in different brands: Infanrix-hexa®, Infanrix-IPV® and Boostrix®.

-Vaccination with three or more doses of a tetanus-containing vaccine is required for full protection, followed by booster vaccinations throughout life.
+Vaccination with 3 or more doses of a tetanus-containing vaccine is required for full protection, followed by booster vaccinations throughout life.

 As part of the New Zealand childhood immunisation schedule tetanus vaccine is offered free to: